d12frosted/elpa-mirror/melpa/jinx-readme.txt

 calling the widely-used API of the Enchant library, see https://rrthomas.github.io/enchant/.
 Jinx automatically compiles jinx-mod.c and loads the dynamic module at startup.
-By binding directly to the native Enchant API, Jinx avoids the slower backend process communication with Aspell.
+By binding directly to the native Enchant API, Jinx avoids slower inter-process communication.

 See the manual for further information.